bestmods/bestmods-old/README.md

 # For production, set debug to false in .env file and use a proper web server such as NGINX or Apache!

-# SETUP AUTH0 AND PUT INFO IN .env FILE.
+# SETUP AUTH0 AND ADJUST DETAILS IN .env FILE.
 ```

 ## Community